vmware-tanzu/cartographer/rfc/rfc-0000-blueprint-match-fields.md

 # Summary
 [summary]: #summary

 The [template switching RFC](https://github.com/vmware-tanzu/cartographer/pull/75) introduced template `options` that included a `matchFields` selector.
-We should include this same selector at the `blueprint` level
+We should include this same selector at the `blueprint` level, and we should move the current labels to a `matchLabels` selector.

 # Motivation
 [motivation]: #motivation